-OK, let’s start with some basic statistics, to provide a bit of perspective.
-My cheap bike computer registered 3,400 miles upon my return home.
-At one point I compared its odometer to some highway mileposts and determined that it was about 2-3% optimistic.
-So I’ll say I rode “a little over 3,000 miles” this trip, or maybe 3,200 miles in total.
-This would make it the second-longest bicycle tour I have completed; in 1976 I rode 3,700 miles around the greater Pacific Northwest, including about 1,100 miles of the original Transamerica Trail during its inaugural year.
+Let’s start with some basic statistics, to provide a bit of perspective: My onboard bike computer registered 3,400 miles upon my return home.
+Using some highway mileposts I determined that it read about 2-3% optimistically.
+So I’ll say I rode “a little over 3,000 miles” on this trip, most likely about 3,300 miles in total.
+This would make it the second longest bicycle tour I have completed; in 1976 I rode 3,700 miles around the greater Pacific Northwest, including about 1,100 miles of the original coast-to-coast Transamerica Trail during its inaugural year.

 I was in the saddle with the wheels turning (that’s what makes the computer register) for around 135 hours.
 My average speed was about 9 1/2 miles per hour when I started out across Oregon with Donovan, and rose to nearly 11 mph by the trip’s end.
 My top speed was 45 1/2 mph, coming down a steep hill on the Oregon coast.